European Volunteer Centre: History

 Between 1994 and 2002 CEV administered as Technical Assistance Office over 13 contracts of the European Commission's PHARE and TACIS-LIEN Programme in Central and Eastern Europe and the Commonwealth of Independent States (CIS) and released a series of publications within these programmes.

 As of July 1, 2020, the CEV went through a process of rebranding.
 This rebranding consisted of changing the English name of CEV from “European Volunteer Centre” to “Centre for European Volunteering” in order to align the name with the already used acronym “CEV”, which was taken from the French name for the organisation “Centre Européen du Volontariat”.
 The rebranding also introduced a new logo and visual identity for the organisation, which was first used during the candidacy application stage for the European Volunteering Capital 2022.

 On its 25th anniversary in 2017 CEV published a timeline of volunteering in Europe.

+In 2024 CEV published a new updated timeline of volunteering in Europe.

 Member organisations

 CEV full members are national and regional support centres for volunteering and organisations exercising the role of a national or regional support centre for volunteering in European countries.
 Full members must be not-for profit and non-governmental organisations.

-Associate members are volunteer involving organisations or organisations that promote and develop volunteering in specialised field or a specific type of volunteering.
+Associate members are volunteers involving organisations or organisations that promote and develop volunteering in a specialised field or a specific type of volunteering.
 Associate members act on local, regional, national or international level.